stephtowch/SEM-Analysis/README.md

 <sub>*Last updated 2023-11-16.*</sub>

 This GitHub repository contains R code for conducting Structural Equation Modeling (SEM) with a focus on latent variables, specifically tailored for psychologists.
 The analysis includes a two-mediator serial mediation model that I applied in my research on work addiction.
 As serial mediation studies are rare in Psychology research, I'm uploading my code which may be of use to someone as a starting point which will hopefully give you the basic tools to construct, evaluate and compare **Structural Equation Models (SEM; w/plots), using [`lavaan`](http://lavaan.ugent.be/)**.
+This repository assumes basic competence in R (importing, structural equation, modelling, mediation, plotting, etc) and contains only materials relating to *Structural Equation Modelling in R*.
+So the focus will be generally on the application and not on the theory.

 ## Overview

-The repository is organized into the following sections:
+The repository is organised into the following sections:

 - **[01 Power Analysis](/R/01_Power_Analysis.R)**: Script for power analysis using the `pwr` package.
 - **[02 SEM Model Assumptions](/R/02_SEM_Model_Assumptions.R)**: Script for data wrangling and assumptions testing using `dplyr`, `knitr`, `lavaan`, `lavaanPlot`, `mvnormalTest`, and `tidyr`.